FAQ's

 History of Oil Spill Removal Organizations

-This unique designation is a relatively recent one, having just come about in the 1990s.
 In 1990, Section 311(j) of the Federal Water Pollution Control Act (FWPCA) was amended by the Oil Pollution Act of 1990 (33 U.S.C.
-2701-2761) to require the “preparation and submission of response plans by the owners or operators of certain oil-handling facilities and for all vessels defined as ‘tank and non-tank vessels.'”
+2701-2761) to require the “preparation and submission of response plans by the owners or operators of certain oil-handling facilities and for all vessels defined as ‘tank and non-tank vessels.”
 These response plans are understandably complex.
-To assist applicable facilities in preparing these in-depth plans, the United States Coast Guard created the Oil Spill Removal Organization (OSRO) classification program.
+To assist these facilities in preparing these plans, the United States Coast Guard created the Oil Spill Removal Organization (OSRO) classification program.
 This classification is meant to help organizations identify service providers for ongoing oil-handling support and emergency response.

 What Is the Role of an OSRO?

 You may think that Oil Spill Removal Organizations only have one job: to remove oil in an emergency situation.
-However, OSROs like Environmental Works offer several key services in addition to emergency spill response and recovery:
+However, OSROs like EWI offer several key services in addition to emergency spill response and recovery:

 Our Services

-Since 1992, EWI’s Emergency Response team has responded to a wide variety of environmental emergencies across the central United States.
-These emergencies have ranged from small diesel fuel tank spills to potentially catastrophic spills involving thousands of gallons of hazardous materials.
-As a U.S. Coast Guard classified OSRO, our emergency spill response teams are experienced in oil boom deployment and trained in the proper design of boom containments.
-We also offer a wide variety of in-house equipment to aid in spill cleanup, including drones to capture aerial imagery of hard-to-reach incident areas.
+Since 1992, EWI’s Emergency Response team has responded to a wide variety of environmental emergencies across the central states – from minor diesel fuel tank spills to thousands of gallons of hazardous materials.
+We’re an Oil Spill Removal Organization (OSRO) as classified by the U.S. Coast Guard, so rest assured that we have the experts needed to remove hazardous and non-hazardous materials from a multitude of sites, including spills into the marine ecosystem.
+Our emergency spill response teams are experienced in oil boom deployment and trained in the proper design of boom containments.

 Environmental Works